redhat-cop/openshift-management/jobs/gitlab-delete-stale-projects/README.md

 A cronjob that enables OpenShift to delete Gitlab projects that have become stale by checking the age of a repo.
 This also deletes groups that have no projects.
 Provide the job a top level group and it will search all projects under it and delete stale ones based on last activity and also remove empty groups.

+The cronjob will not delete in the follow cases:

+1. A group with the text `DO_NOT_DELETE` in the description will not delete the group, any subgroup and projects in the group and subgroups.
+2. A project wit the text `DO_NOT_DELETE` in the description or a tag `DO_NOT_DELETE` in the tag list.

 **Caution:** this jobs performs hard deletes.
 The actual deletion policy is influenced by overarching settings in Gitlab.

 ## Using This Chart